-A Six Horse Hitch:- To Entertain or Educate
+A Six Horse Hitch: To Entertain and Educate by Competition.

 By T. Rogers Gardham

-If you don’t know if a six horse hitch is a wedding style where the participants get married on horse-back or a new dance craze that’s sweeping the Country or neither then your place is at Markham Fair on October , 2013.
+If you don’t know whether a six horse hitch is a wedding style, where the participants get married on horse-back or a new dance craze that’s sweeping the Country or neither, then your place to find out is at Markham Fair on October 1, 2016.

 The Horse Breeds

-There are four distinctive types/breeds of horses in this classification:
+There are several distinctive types/breeds of horses in this classification of which you will probably see five at Markham Fair:

-The Belgian originated in Belgium, in Europe.
-The lowlands near the sea needed a bigger horse for work in their heavier soils and on their docks.
-North American farmers used the Belgian, which was easy to keep, a willing worker, and had an amiable disposition.
-Today’s Belgian is a big, powerful and a great wagon horse.
-As well as being equally as effective in pulling competition as in hitch competition.
+The Belgian originated in Belgium in Europe as the lowlands near the sea needed a bigger horse for work in their heavier soils and on their docks.
+North American farmers used the Belgian as upkeep was economical, it was a willing worker, and had an amiable disposition.
+Today’s Belgian is big, powerful and a great wagon horse, as well as being equally effective in pulling and hitch competitions.

-The Clydesdale originated in Scotland and takes its name from the river Clyde which flows through the district from which they come and was used for heavy haulage in the coalfields and on the streets of Glasgow.
-The Clyde with his flowing feather (mane), straight and snappy movement, and generous white markings is a popular hitch horse and may well be the most recognized of all the draft breeds to the urban dweller.
+The Clydesdale originated in Scotland and takes its name from the river Clyde which flows through the district from which they originated and was used for heavy haulage in the coalfields and on the streets of Glasgow.
+The Clyde with its flowing feather (mane), straight and snappy movement, and generous white markings is a popular hitch horse and may well be the most recognized of all the draft breeds to the urban spectators.
 The Anheuser Busch teams through TV have brought Clydesdales into millions of homes in North America.

-The Shire was originally used during the Middle-Ages for military purposes when it was known as “The Great Horse” and reasonably so as the weight of many horse soldiers in armor was upwards of 400 lbs. for rider and armour.
+The Shire was originally used during the Middle-Ages for military purposes when it was known as “The Great Horse” and reasonably so for its power to carry and pull extensive weight.
 But in its uses for agriculture and commerce it became one of England’s national treasures in the 1800’s.
 Preferred colors are black, brown, and grey, with manes fine, straight, and silky hair.

 Driving a six-horse hitch

-One of the earliest North American usages of the six horse hitch was in long distance travel before the days of the railroad, in what was often referred to as “stage-coaches” mainly because they traveled across the country in stages changing horses at a variety of “way stations”.
-In the US one such was the Overland Stage Company and with the only other route to California by sailing ship around South America, it advertised that passengers on the Overland could get to Sacramento in an astonishing fourteen days.
-The Company owned 2750 horses distributed among the stations which were about 15 miles apart and carried passengers and mail westward one day returning east bound the next.
-The routes were often mountainous and treacherous and often travelers’ diaries showed they preferred to travel at night, so that they didn’t have to look at the cliffs, and narrow spots along the trail that the horses had to maneuver.
+One of the earliest North American usages of the six horse hitch was in long distance travel before the days of the railroad, in “stage-coaches” mainly because they traveled across the country in stages changing horses at a variety of “way stations”, which were about 30km/15-20 miles apart.
+In the early 19th century the only other route to California was by sailing ship around South America.
+The routes were often mountainous and treacherous.

 The six horse “hitch”, consisted of three pairs of horses: the wheelers were next to the coach.
-They were the largest and weighed about 1250 pounds each.
-The swings were the center pair each weighed about 1100 pounds.
-The leaders the front pair weighed about 1000 pounds each.
+They were the largest and weighed about 570kg/1250 pounds each.
+The swings were the center pair each weighed about 500kg/1100 pounds.
+The leaders the front pair weighed about 456kg/1000 pounds each.
 The horses on the driver’s right were called the “off” side and those on the left the “near”.
 In negotiating a turn on a narrow mountain trail the driver, using only the reins, had to turn each pair of animals separately so that the team did not become tangled up with each other and overturn the stage.
+Travelers’ diaries showed they preferred to travel at night, so that they didn’t have to look at the cliffs, and narrow spots along the trail that the horses and drivers had to maneuver.

 Judging A Hitch